akshatmishra199/springboot-kafka-real-time-eventData-storage/README.md

 imported the project in eclipse. to work with microservices, we need to add submodules and to start work with that update pom.xml file with code line "<packaging>pom</packaging>" create module named as "kafka-producer-wikimedia"

+make the module as springboot project by adding class SpringBootProducerApplication. to verify the project setup run command "mvn clean install".